zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-extensions.md

 await context.BulkSaveChangesAsync();
 ```

-See the [SaveChanges](/bulk-savechanges) documentation for more information and examples.
+See the [Bulk SaveChanges](/bulk-savechanges) documentation for more information and examples.

 ## Bulk Insert